Texbio/qttabbar-win10-2023/README.md

 all the way of the bottom of the context menu.

 4. Go to the `General` tab, then select `Import Now`.
-Import the latest version of the file ending in .yml.
+Import the latest version of the file ending in .xml.
 The window should close and you should be able to make more tabs.

 ## Controls